What Is an EDI VAN? A CFO-Friendly Guide to Costs, Contracts, and Risk Management

 Share this post

-• Your ERP or EDI system sends a document (like a PO) to your VAN mailbox.
+• 1.
+Your ERP or EDI system sends a document (such as a purchase order) to your VAN mailbox.

 What Does an EDI VAN Cost?

 If you’re managing budgets, you know the sticker price is only the start.
-Here’s what’s usually buried in the contract:
+Most EDI VAN costs are driven not by usage alone, but by how pricing is structured in the contract.

 On top of these direct costs, you pay for: